OpenMediationProject/OpenMediation-iOS/README.md

 - If you **found a bug**, _and can provide steps to reliably reproduce it_, open an issue.
 - If you **have a feature request**, open an issue.

-## Installation

-The OpenMediation SDK supports multiple methods for installing the library in a project.

 ### Installation with CocoaPods